 Most students begin their residency between June 1 and July 1 after their first year of the program.
 Students complete the 11-month full-time, paid administrative residency where they apply their academic training in a professional healthcare management setting.
-Students continue to develop their skills and competencies in this setting to complete the MHA degree requirements.
+Students continue to develop and hone their skills and competencies in this setting to complete the MHA degree requirements.

 Unique to this program are the many healthcare partners from local and national organizations who are approved to provide residencies to our students.
 New organizations are added each year.
-The healthcare partners are faculty mentors trained in the MHA competency model.
-They are committed to mentoring a Hopkins student through the 11-month residency or fellowship to ensure each student meets the competency requirements needed for graduation.
+The Preceptors in each of our healthcare partners are faculty mentors trained in the MHA competency model.
+They are committed to mentoring a JHU student through the 11-month residency to ensure each student meets the competency requirements needed for graduation.